Upcoming Events:

 - Do you need keys/special access?

-- Where are you going to get parts – having local suppliers is ideal
+- Where are you going to get parts – having local suppliers is ideal, or web-based McMaster-Carr is good for receipts/no sales taxes

 - Are there local companies who would be willing to donate supplies – a great way to create community synergy